 Frank makes regular appearances on national and international broadcast and print media and has acted as a consultant for many TV productions including the award-winning 'Panorama' investigation into British war crimes in November 2019.
 He has been invited to give evidence by the House of Commons Defence Commmittee and other parliamentary bodies.

 He is regularly invited to speak to military, academic and governmental authorities worldwide on military operations, especially air power.

-Frank holds law degrees from Oxford and Huddersfield Universities and received his doctorate in war studies from Kings College London in 2015.
+Frank hold a law degree from Oxford University and a doctorate in War Studies from Kings College London.

 Military history, especially air power